News for Service Users

 The SUAS proposal to introduce peer support workers was reviewed by the Clinical Governance Committee (CGC).

-Members of SUAS met with researchers who are completing an independent evaluation of our service user engagement structures.
+Members of SUAS met with researchers who were completing an independent evaluation of our service user engagement structures.

 March